Memorable Manitobans: William Joseph Parr (1867-1943)

 Obituary [Una Alma Taylor], Winnipeg Free Press, 15 December 1992, page 29.

-We thank Curt Belton, Al Thorleifson, and Anne Singbeil for providing additional information used here.
+We thank Curt Belton, Al Thorleifson, Anne Singbeil, and Nathan Kramer for providing additional information used here.

 This page was prepared by Gordon Goldsborough.